 False positive results, which indicate that you are pregnant when you are not.

 The information provided is intended for general guidance only and should not be considered medical advice.
-For personalised recommendations from a fertility specialist, request an appointment at Thomson Fertility Centre.
+For personalised recommendations from a fertility specialist, request an appointment at Thomson Fertility Singapore.